 - Weekly meetings with direct supervisor

-How do I Apply for PSYC 395 Credit?
+How do I apply for PSYC/NSCI 395 credit?

-Please note that students are only able to enroll in and receive credit for a maximum of 6 hours of PSYC 395.
-Late applications are not accepted.
-Do not register for PSYC 395 in ConnectCarolina; we will enroll you once we receive your application.
-Double-check ConnectCarolina at the start of the semester to ensure you are registered correctly.
+Please note that students are only able to enroll in and receive credit for a maximum 6 hours of NSCI 395 or 6 hours of PSYC 395.
+Only 3 hours of PSYC 395 or NSCI 395 will count toward major requirements.

 Participating in research with a faculty member is a great start, but you can share your research and explore more avenues to prepare yourself for a career in psychology: